 - When should I be concerned about bleeding?

 - How do I know if I am bleeding too much?

-- Is my baby OK?
+- Is the fetus OK?
 Am I OK?

 - Should I avoid having sex if I am bleeding?